microsoft/AdaptiveCards/source/nodejs/adaptivecards-site/pages/_posts/2022/Community-Call-April.md

 twitter: jpthepm
 ---

 The following topics are covered in this month’s community call.
 Overview on Universal Actions + Messaging Extensions (elevating user experiences with Universal Actions and Messaging Extensions on Teams and Outlook – walkthrough capabilities and value propositions) - Karan Thapar (Microsoft), Accessibility Updates (Accessibility work and SDK v1.6 release) – [J.P.
-Roca](http://twitter.com/jpthepm) (Microsoft), and 15 minute live Q&A primarily focused on Universal Actions + Messaging Extensions.
+Roca](http://twitter.com/jpthepm) (Microsoft), and 15 minutes live Q&A primarily focused on Universal Actions + Messaging Extensions.
 This call was hosted by [J.P.
 Roca](http://twitter.com/jpthepm) (Microsoft) \| @jpthepm.
 Recorded on April 14, 2022.

 ### Watch the call here